-In today’s digital world, manual processing is no longer sustainable.
-So there is a need for businesses to automate, optimize, and integrate their processes.
-This helps them collaborate and communicate effectively with their customers, partners, and suppliers.
-In order to do so, an effective B2B integration strategy and solution must be in place.
+Businesses need to automate, optimize, and integrate their processes in order to collaborate and communicate effectively with their customers, partners, and suppliers.
+To do so, an effective B2B integration strategy must be in place.

 So let’s get started.

-And the problem here is that these systems are not meant to inherently cooperate with one another.
+And the problem here is that these systems are not meant to cooperate with one another inherently.

-So when all these different systems playing different roles in a business ecosystem try to exchange information with each other, the different formats, protocols, technologies, and deployment models don’t allow for information to be shared seamlessly.
+So when all these different systems play different roles in a business ecosystem, trying to exchange information with each other, the different formats, protocols, technologies, and deployment models don’t allow for information to be shared seamlessly.

 This is where B2B integration comes into the picture.

-It helps these disparate systems, which don’t possess the inherent technology to communicate, establish communication.
-It also enables companies to exchange business-critical information within and across their borders automatically and if needed, in real-time as well.
-It also involves automation and optimization of business processes to help them improve their external relationships with their suppliers or trading partners and integrate processes in supporting these relationships.
+It helps these disparate systems, which don’t possess the inherent technology to communicate.
+It also enables companies to exchange business-critical information within and across their borders automatically and in real-time as well.

-Simply put, it’s a digital transformation strategy that companies adopt to enable them to collaborate, communicate, and trade more effectively with 3rd party organizations.
+Simply put, B2B is a cross-company or cross-platform integration strategy that companies adopt to enable them to collaborate, communicate, and trade more effectively with third-party organizations.

-Let us see how the core B2B integration technologies have evolved over time.
+Let us see how the core B2B integration technologies have evolved.

 The Evolution of B2B Technologies

-B2B integration is not a recent term.
-The first attempt at B2B integration can be found in EDI which emerged in the 1960s.
+The first attempt at B2B integration can be found in EDI (electronic data interchange), which emerged in the 1960s.

-EDI (Electronic Data Interchange) enabled businesses to exchange files or information electronically.
+EDI enabled businesses to exchange files or information electronically.
 So instead of sending back and forth pieces of paper, you could send documents between companies with the help of EDI Software.
-A typical structure of this EDI system in a supply chain scenario is given below.

 The EDI software allowed companies to bypass manual processes and send documents automatically using a standard EDI format.
 This reduced human errors.

-But there was a major problem with this setup.
-It was very costly to implement, hence it could not be adopted by small or medium-sized businesses since they simply could not afford it.
+However, this setup was very costly to implement; hence, it could not be adopted by small or medium-sized businesses since they simply could not afford it.

 Through web services, communication is possible over company intranets, extranets, and the Internet.
-Since they are platform-independent it helped reduce integration problems between different systems to a large extent.
+Since they are platform-independent, they have helped reduce integration problems between different systems to a large extent.

 To gain a little more insight into what benefits an organization can gain from a B2B integration, let’s delve into it a little deeper in the coming section.